saikatHi6/ConceptDoc/interview/Automation/Testing.md

 Subtyping Polymorphism: Also known as inclusion polymorphism, this allows functions or methods to work with objects of a superclass and its subclasses.
 It is commonly seen in inheritance hierarchies in object-oriented programming.
 **Row Polymorphism:** This type deals with operations that affect specific sections of a data structure, such as a row in a database.
 It is particularly useful in databases and data manipulation languages.
 **Polytism:** This involves creating algorithms with types that can be specified as parameters when the algorithm is instantiated.
 It is a more advanced form of polymorphism, allowing for greater flexibility in algorithm design.

+### Software Reliability Can Be Checked Through Which Model?
+The Rayleigh model is a well-known approach for assessing software reliability.
+It is a parametric model used to predict the failure rate of software over time, based on a statistical distribution.
+The model assumes failures occur randomly, and the time between failures follows a Rayleigh distribution.

+In practice, the Rayleigh model involves estimating the parameters of the distribution using data collected from the software project, such as failure reports and execution time.
+Once these parameters are established, the model can be utilized to predict future failure rates and assess the reliability of the software system.

+By employing the Rayleigh model, developers, and project managers can gain valuable insights into the software's reliability, helping to identify potential issues and improve overall software quality.